Park Passport

 Directions:

-From Interstate Route 495 take Exit 89C on to the Lowell Connector.
-From Route 3 take Exit 80A if traveling southbound, Exit 80B if traveling northbound. • Take the Lowell Connector to Exit 5B (Thorndike Street) • Continue right on to Thorndike Street, which becomes Dutton Street • At the third traffic light continue straight under the overpass • At the next light turn right.
-Free parking is available at the City garage.
-Follow signs and walk through the mill courtyard to reach the Visitor Center
+Paid parking is across the street from the Museum in the Downes Parking Garage (75 John St) From Interstate Route 495 take Exit 89C on to the Lowell Connector From Route 3 take Exit 80A if traveling southbound, Exit 80B if traveling northbound.
+Take the Lowell Connector to Exit 5B Thorndike St Continue right on to Thorndike Street, which becomes Dutton St Take a turn right at the corner of Dutton and Merrimack St Take the 2nd left onto John St. Parking at the Downes Garage on right.
+Museum is 1 block down

 For more details ›